naverwhale/whaleos-platform2/shill/doc/vpn.md

 requested.
 Therefore the standard means of a `Service` passing Connect requests over to its corresponding `Device` does not work.
-Also since the `VirtualDevice` type is not unique to a particular VPN solution (`PPPDevices`, for example, are used for cellular dongles, PPPoE, and L2TP/IPsec VPNs), the VPN-specific logic cannot be contained within the `VirtualDevice` instance.
-Note that PPPoE is in a similar position but solves this by piggybacking off of the `Ethernet` instance that will carry the PPPoE traffic, moving the complexity of PPPoE configuration into `Ethernet` code, which creates a `PPPoEService` rather than `EthernetService` when PPPoE is used.
+Also since the `VirtualDevice` type is not unique to a particular VPN solution (`PPPDevices`, for example, are used for cellular dongles, and L2TP/IPsec VPNs), the VPN-specific logic cannot be contained within the `VirtualDevice` instance.

 For VPN, this is solved through the use of `VPNDrivers`.
 A `VPNDriver` takes care of attaining a proper `VirtualDevice`, communicating with processes outside